 You like the taste

-Some people will say that they really love the taste of energy drinks, and it is a nice treat for them and that by allowing themselves this treat, they are more likely to adhere to the carnivore diet long-term.
+Some people will say that they really love the taste of energy drinks, that it is a nice treat for them, and that by allowing themselves this treat, they are more likely to adhere to the carnivore diet long-term.

 The benefits of sticking to the carnivore diet will far outweigh the negatives of having an occasional energy drink.